 - Reluctance to socialize, go to school, or go to work

-Still, psychoeducation can go a long way in helping us calm our anxiety and live quality lives in the present.
+Still, psychoeducation can go a long way in helping us overcome our panic attacks and and live quality lives in the present.
 Fortunately, there is a wealth of research that exists on the biological and neurological mechanisms that underlie anxiety.

 Animal studies and neuroimaging studies in humans have led to an impressive and inspiring understanding of anxiety, and we can expect to see a lot more research published on the topic in the near future.

 Is Anxiety a Mental Health Condition?